-Andy Vick is an experienced leader and arts administrator who believes in the power of the creative sector to drive economic development, build community, and enhance quality of life for everyone.
-As the Executive Director of the Cultural Office of the Pikes Peak Region, Andy oversees the daily operation and management of a non-profit, local arts agency serving a two-county region with a population of over 700,000 residents.
-In conjunction with his work at the Cultural Office, Andy has been appointed by the Governor of Colorado to serve as a Council Member for Colorado Creative Industries (the State Arts Agency), and as a Board member for the Colorado Educational and Cultural Facilities Authority.
+Andy Vick is an experienced leader and arts administrator who believes in the power of the creative sector to drive economic development, build community, grow tourism, and enhance quality of life for everyone.
+As the Executive Director of the Cultural Office of the Pikes Peak Region, Andy oversees the daily operation and financial management of a non-profit, local arts agency serving a two-county region with a population of over 700,000 residents.
+In conjunction with his work at the Cultural Office, Andy has been appointed by the Governor of Colorado to serve as a Council member for Colorado Creative Industries (the State Arts Agency), and as a Board member for the Colorado Educational and Cultural Facilities Authority.
 At the national level, he serves as the Vice-Chair of the United States Urban Arts Federation (an advisory council for Americans for the Arts).
-Locally, Andy is the Vice-President of the Colorado Springs Convention & Visitor’s Bureau Board of Directors, is an Ex-Officio Board member of the Colorado Springs Chamber and EDC, and is on the Executive Committee for the United States Urban Arts Federation (an Americans for the Arts council of local arts agency executives from the 60 largest US cities).
-He is also an Honorary Commander at the United States Air Force Academy, and a member of the Regional Leadership Forum and the Downtown Colorado Springs Rotary Club.
+Locally, Andy is the Vice-President of the Visit Colorado Springs Board of Directors, an ex-officio Board member of the Colorado Springs Chamber and EDC, an Honorary Commander at the United States Air Force Academy, a member of the Regional Leadership Forum, and a member of the Downtown Colorado Springs Rotary Club.
 In addition, Andy is a graduate of the 2016 Colorado Springs Leadership Institute program, the 2015 Leadership Pikes Peak Signature program, and Colorado Creative Industries’ 2015 Change Leaders Program.
-Previously, Andy had been the Executive Director of the Allegany Arts Council, located in Western Maryland.
-During his tenure with the Allegany Arts Council, Andy served on the Boards of Directors for Maryland Citizens for the Arts, the Maryland Tourism Development Board, the Canal Place Preservation and Development Authority, the Allegany County Chamber of Commerce, the Cumberland Rotary Club, and the City of Cumberland’s Downtown Development Commission.
-In addition, Andy is an experienced public speaker and consultant on the topic of using the arts as a tool for economic development and community vitality.
+Andy is also an experienced public speaker and consultant on the topic of using the arts as a tool for economic development and community vitality.

 Peak Radar Manager